Princess Friederike Luise of Prussia: Biography

-Her marriage was arranged by her mother-in-law, the regent of Ansbach, and her father, who wished to gain influence in Ansbach.
+Her mother-in-law arranged her marriage, the regent of Ansbach, and her father, who wished to gain influence in Ansbach.

 Her brother, King Frederick II, extended her appanage and received in return a regiment of soldiers from Ansbach.

-The marriage was not happy; her spouse Karl Wilhelm Friedrich was known as "The wild margrave".
+The marriage was unhappy; her spouse Karl Wilhelm Friedrich was known as "The wild margrave".
 He even remarked to King Friedrich Wilhelm I of Prussia that he had cheated by the marriage.
 Even on the trip to Ansbach in June 1729 for her wedding, Luise Friederike was suffering from symptoms of the metabolic disease porphyria.
-She suffered from nausea, vomiting and faintings during which she was "dead as it seemed".
+She suffered from nausea, vomiting, and fainting during which she was "dead as it seemed".
 Her spouse claimed she was lame and had bad teeth.
 Initially, he would not sleep with her.
-Crown Prince Frederick of Prussia commented on the marriage in February 1732 in these terms: "My sister and her husband the Ansbacher hate each other like fire." (»... ma soeur d'Anspac et son mari qui se Mr. haïssent comme le feu. ") At a window in the family room of the Ansbacher Residenz, she scratched this plea with a diamond in the glass:" Je souffre sans oser le dire. " (I suffer without daring to say it.)
+Crown Prince Frederick of Prussia commented on the marriage in February 1732 in these terms: "My sister and her husband, the Ansbacher hate each other like fire." («... ma soeur et son mari d'Anspach se haïssent comme le feu. ») At a window in the family room of the Ansbacher Residenz, she scratched this plea with a diamond in the glass: « Je souffre sans oser le dire. » (I suffer without daring to say it.)

 At the birth of her son, Friederike Louise was given Hofmark Unterschwaningen as a residence.
 However, the Hereditary Prince Carl Friedrich August died on 9 May 1737.
 The Margrave and the whole court blamed Friederike Louise for his death.
-She separated from her spouse and lived more and more in the seclusion of Unterschwaningen, which she expanded artistically.
+She separated from her spouse and lived increasingly in the seclusion of Unterschwaningen, which she expanded artistically.
 Friederike Louise did not return to Ansbach until she became a widow in 1757.
 Her unhappiness was further compounded by the refusal of her surviving son to see or acknowledge her.